hopsoft/goldmine/README.md

-One of our common use cases is to query a database using ActiveRecord, pivot the results, convert to csv, sort, pivot again, then rollup the results to create data visualizations in the form of charts & graphs.
+One of our common use cases is to query a database using ActiveRecord, pivot the results, convert to csv, sort, pivot again, then rollup the results to create data visualizations in the form of tables, charts, & graphs.